ptrckbrown94/Team-Profile-Generator/README.md

 I built this application with the help from my instructor and TAs from Triology.
 I also had addditoinal help from my classmates and tutors.

 ## Challenges
+I had issues with my for loop and using inquirer.
+The for loop was running while I was trying to answer the questions about job title.
+The loop would continue to run before I could answer the questions.
+I was not able to fix this issue.
+Because of this "bug" I was not able to finish the homework in time.

 ## Live Site
  https://ptrckbrown94.github.io/Team-Profile-Generator/